-We teach the Enneagram in Ireland to individuals, groups teams and organisations.
-The Enneagram is a personality profiling system which seems at first glance to be in a similar vein to profiling tools such as the Myers Briggs Type Indicator or the Belbin system.
-It seems, however, more complex and has roots in teachings reaching back to the Plotinus and the Ancient Greeks.
+We teach the Enneagram in Ireland to individuals, groups, teams and organisations.
+The Enneagram is a personality system which seems at first glance to be in a similar vein to profiling tools such as the Myers Briggs Type Indicator or the Belbin system.
+It is, however, more complex and has roots in teachings reaching back to the Plotinus and the Ancient Greeks.
 It has recently been grasped by the modern business community and is taught in companies all over the globe, has been taught on the MBA curriculum at the Stanford Business School and the Law Curriculum in Harvard.

 The Enneagram is a system describing the 9 main mental models we adopt due to our main focus of attention and the impact they have on our thinking and communication.
 They are grouped in 3s around the centres of Feeling (Heart) types, Thinking (Head) types and Instinct (Gut) types.

 We have been working with this tool for over 20 years in Ireland and abroad.
 Experience of the Enneagram and thesis level research shows that is does improve Emotional Intelligence and the more work done, the more it improves the key Emotional Intelligence competences.
 It is doing this through teaching an understanding of self (such as ones behaviours under stress) or an understanding of others.
 Development centres on ones focus of attention, breaking reactive habits and promoting an understanding of those who do not think and feel as you do.

 “When I got introduced to the Enneagram, I assumed it was another Myers -Briggs.
 But when I heard the description of my type – it was as if someone had been following me around my entire life, recording my life.
 Not just recording my actions, but being able to really understand the ‘why’ behind what I was doing.
 For me it was it was a profound experience.”